zorantica/db_apex_utils/wrapper/README.md

 # "Wrapper" utility

-The Wrapper utility provides You functionality to wrap PL/SQL code stored in Your local files, for example in a versioning control repository (GIT, SVN...).
+The Wrapper utility provides You functionality to wrap PL/SQL code stored in Your local files (for example in a versioning control repository like GIT or SVN) in case that You do not have Oracle command line wrap utility available.

 ## History of changes